• Stockton Campus: We are located across the footbridge on the north side of campus in the Cowell Wellness Center (1041 Brookside Road).

 For an initial appointment, please call 209.946.2315 x2 or complete our appointment request form.
 If you are on the Stockton Campus, you can also stop by our front office in the Cowell Wellness Center.

-For non-emergent initial appointments you will usually be seen between one and two weeks depending on your schedule and availability.
+For non-emergent initial appointments you will usually be seen between one and three weeks depending on your schedule and availability.

 We are open when the university is open on all three campuses.